How to Give an Erotic Massage

 If you hope that your massage will lead to something intimate, use a massage lotion that's safe as a personal lubricant and condom-compatible.
 Oil is not recommended for use as a lube, and it's not compatible with latex condoms.

-A specially formulated massage lube like Durex Play Massage 2 in 1 Personal Lubricant (£7.99) or any of our silicone lubricants are ideal because they will keep you slick and sensual all over and you can go seamlessly from massage to sex.
+A specially formulated massage lube like Durex Play Massage 2 in 1 Personal Lubricant is ideal, allowing you to go seamlessly from massage to sex.

 Need more help?